 - e) the Council provides good Value for Money and is generally low cost.
 (The last data analysis undertaken pre Covid-19 showed the Councils average spend per household to be £1822, less than £11 below the Unitary average).
 The figures are supported by other evidence, including the IMPOWER INDEX (data for 149 English councils) which shows that Rutland is achieving greater than average outcomes in adult social care, from a less than average spend per head.
 Reducing costs further without impacting the services enjoyed by residents is unlikely. - 3.4.4 Notwithstanding these comments, the Council must act now if it wishes to be financially sustainable.
 In its Corporate Plan, the Council committed to producing an "emergency budget".
 Progress on the "emergency budget" has been slower than anticipated with resources diverted to deal with the pandemic response.
-However, the Council has done some work with Members to generate ideas and possible areas for investigation. - 3.4.5 The financial position is such that the Council must aim to make savings in 21/22 and underspend its budget by at least £500k.
-This would reduce reliance on reserves to £2m.
-This can be achieved through various spending controls, including for example: - a) reviewing all vacancies and freezing posts, where possible; - b) reviewing discretionary expenditure and switching off non priority spending; and - c) stopping or deferring projects/initiatives that involve additional expenditure, - 3.4.6 Alongside these actions, the Council must begin other projects aimed at releasing savings in 2022/23 of at least £1.5m.
+However, the Council has done some work with Members to generate ideas and possible areas for investigation and Officers are now undertaking a line by line review of the budget to identify savings options. - 3.4.5 The financial position is such that the Council must aim to make savings in 21/22 and underspend its budget by at least £1m.
+This would reduce reliance on reserves to £1.4m.
+This can be achieved through various spending controls, including for example: - a) reviewing all vacancies and freezing posts, where possible; - b) reviewing expenditure and switching off non priority spending; and

+- c) stopping or deferring projects/initiatives that involve additional expenditure, - 3.4.6 Alongside these actions, the Council must begin other projects aimed at releasing savings in 2022/23 of at least £1.5m.
 Whilst all areas of Council business must be reviewed, work already underway or soon to be started includes: - a) The Council will review its leisure strategy and continue with the reprocurement of it leisure contract.
 The Council is financially supporting the leisure contractor through the pandemic but is aiming to remove this support as part of any new contract.
 A return to a cost neutral position will save c£100k; - b) the Council has extended its waste management contracts due to the pandemic at an extra cost of c£450k per annum.
 The Council will be producing a waste strategy and aiming for a 10% reduction in waste management costs as part of its reprocurement of a waste contract.
-This may necessitate a change in delivery model for the waste service; - c) the Council has not been operating a face to face Customer Services during the pandemic and will be looking at options to make savings in this area by making this arrangement permanent and increasing its online offer;
+This may necessitate a change in delivery model for the waste service; - c) the Council will explore savings options across all services.
+The Council expects to make further announcements about areas for investigation and will inevitably carry out any reviews in accordance with statutory consultation requirements.